coveo/ui-kit/packages/atomic/README.md

 ## InitializeBindings & BindStateToController decorators

 `InitializeBindings` is a utility that automatically fetches the `bindings` from the parent `atomic-search-interface` or `atomic-external` component.
-This decorator has to be applied a property named `bindings`.
+This decorator has to be applied to a property named `bindings`.

 _Important_ In order for a component using this decorator to render properly, it should have an internal state bound to one of the properties from `bindings`.
 This is possible by using the `BindStateToController` decorator along with a `State` decorator.